-Sources: Ethanol and Biodiesel: EIA 2017a, Tables 10.3 and 10.4; Other Advanced Biofuels: EPA 2017a.
-Other advanced biofuels include biobutanol, cellulosic fuels, heating oil, jet fuel, naphtha, renewable natural gas, and renewable diesel.
+Sources: Ethanol and Biodiesel: EIA 2018a, Tables 10.3 and 10.4; Other Advanced Biofuels: EPA 2018a

 Ethanol serves as a substitute for gasoline and as an octane enhancer.
-At the end of 2016, nearly all commercial ethanol biofuel production was from conventional corn starch-based feedstock.
+At the end of 2017, nearly all commercial ethanol biofuel production was from conventional cornstarch-based feedstock.
 The cost of conventional ethanol is driven by the price of corn grain, production costs, and the sale of coproducts such as distillers grains, and it is influenced by gasoline prices.
-At current levels of use, the nation is essentially at a blend wall-where the entire market for E10 (a blend of 10 volume percent ethanol into a gallon of gasoline) is met with conventional ethanol.
-While there are nearly 20 million flexible-fuel vehicles on the road today that can use higher ethanol blends up to E85, a majority of those vehicles are refueling with E10 gasoline.
+At current levels of use, the nation is essentially at a blend wall-where the entire market for E10 is met with conventional ethanol.
+While there are nearly 20 million flexible-fuel vehicles on the road today that can use higher ethanol blends up to E85 (containing 51% to 83% ethanol, depending on geography and season), a majority of those vehicles are refueling with E10 gasoline.

-Demand for ethanol could increase in future years because of the U.S. Environmental Protection Agency's (EPA) approval in 2011 of the use of E15 (a blend of 10.5% to 15% ethanol with
+Demand for ethanol could increase in future years because of the EPA's approval in 2011 of the use of E15 (a blend of 10.5% to 15% ethanol with gasoline) in existing vehicle model years 2001

-&lt;sup>3 Data for advanced biofuels were obtained from the EPA's RFS data and were based on volume generation.
+&lt;sup>3 Data for advanced biofuels were obtained from the EPA's RFS data and were based on net supply.
 Other advanced biofuels include biogas, cellulosic ethanol, ethanol from other advanced feedstocks (including imported sugarcane ethanol), naphtha, renewable diesel, renewable gasoline, renewable heating oil, and renewable natural and liquefied gas.
 This data set includes small volumes of imported advanced biofuels.

-gasoline) in existing vehicles model year 2001 and newer.
-The availability of E15 increased in 2016 as retail stations installed E15 and/or E85 equipment with funding from the U.S. Department of Agriculture, states, and private industry.
+and newer.
+The availability of E15 increased in 2017 as retail stations installed E15 and/or E85 equipment with funding from the U.S. Department of Agriculture, states, and private industry.

-Cellulosic ethanol production increased from 2.2 million gallons in 2015 to 3.8 million gallons in 2016 (EPA 2017a).
-To accommodate increased production from cellulosic ethanol biorefineries, the domestic ethanol market would need to grow or exports would need to increase.
-The RFS requirement for cellulosic biofuels alone may not be enough to encourage investors, given current market conditions, such as reduced oil prices and more fuel-efficient vehicles.
+Cellulosic ethanol production increased from 2.2 million gallons in 2015 to 10 million gallons in 2017 (EPA 2018a).
+The increase in production is due to corn ethanol plants adding technology to their existing plants to extract corn fiber (a cellulosic feedstock) to produce ethanol.
+To accommodate increased cellulosic ethanol, the domestic ethanol market would need to grow or exports would need to increase.
+The RFS requirement for cellulosic biofuels alone may not be enough to encourage investors given current market conditions, such as reduced oil prices and more fuel-efficient vehicles.

-Economic impact analysis by industry estimates that ethanol's contribution to the U.S. gross domestic product increased from \$17.7 billion annually in 2005 to \$42 billion in 2016 (Urbanchuk 2017).
-The number of direct jobs has decreased, with 87,883 during the rapid buildout of plants in 2005 to 70,911 in 2016.
-The contribution of federal tax revenue from corn ethanol grew from \$1.9 billion in 2005 to \$4.9 billion in 2016.
+Economic impact analysis by industry estimates that ethanol's contribution to the U.S. gross domestic product increased from \$17.7 billion annually in 2005 to \$45 billion in 2017 (Urbanchuk 2018).
+The number of direct jobs has decreased, with 87,883 during the rapid build-out of plants in 2005 to 71,906 in 2017.
+The contribution of federal tax revenue from corn ethanol grew from \$1.9 billion in 2005 to \$5 billion in 2017.

 Biodiesel production has generally increased during the past 10 years, primarily driven by two policies-the RFS and the biodiesel production tax credit.
-Economic impact analysis by industry (NBB 2016) estimates the biodiesel industry economic impact increased from \$1.4 billion annually in 2006 to \$8.4 billion in 2015.
-The number of direct jobs biodiesel supported increased from just fewer than 7,000 in 2006 to more than 47,400 in 2015.
-Wage impacts increased from \$260 million in 2005 to \$1.9 billion in 2015, implying that the average job supported by the biodiesel sector paid a wage of approximately \$39,300/year in 2015.
+Economic impact analysis by industry estimates the biodiesel industry economic impact was \$8.4 billion and 47,400 direct jobs in 2015, the latest available data (NBB 2016).